 A nurse puts a small tube called a cannula into a vein in the back of your hand.
 They go with you to the endoscopy or x-ray department.

-You have a medicine to make you sleepy injected into the tube in your hand.
-Or you might have a general anaesthetic.There are 2 ways of fitting the stent.
-Your doctor can use a:
+You have a medicine to make you sleepy injected into the cannula in your hand.
+Or you might have a general anaesthetic, so that you'll be asleep for the procedure.

-Your doctor passes a fine wire down into your food pipe until it reaches the blockage.
-You then have an x-ray so the doctor can see the blocked area on a screen.
-They pass the stent down the wire until it is in the right place.
+Your doctor passes an endoscope down your food pipe into your stomach.
+You then have an x-ray so that your doctor can see where the blockage is on a screen.
+And a stent is then passed through the endoscope to where the narrowing is.
+They pass the stent down the wire until it's in the right place.

 You stay in the endoscopy department or x-ray department until the sedation or anaesthetic wears off.
 You wear an oxygen mask for a short time.
 A nurse then takes you back to your ward.
 You need to stay in hospital overnight or for a few days.

 The stent expands over a couple of days.
-This opens up the food pipe so food and drink can pass through again.
+This opens up the food pipe or stomach so that food and drink can pass through again.

 Eating and drinking with a stent